ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 TODO - Short Term
 =================
-* create a first time logged in tutorial
+* finish tour js, make a flag in db for first time logged in

-* add a share via email, link, embed
+* add a share button to survey
+	* open popup with there friend list share
+	* after choose friend it auto adds them as user
+	* user visits link you send them and it makes your org the default then opens survey or something

 TODO - Long Term